ariga/atlas-action/README.md

 #### Example usage

-The next action will upload the `dev` and `users` schemas inside the `mysql://root:pass@localhost:3306` database to Atlas Cloud.
+The next action will monitor changes to the `auth` and `app` schemas inside the `mysql://root:pass@localhost:3306` database and track them in Atlas Cloud.
-If the URL of the database changes, atlas knows to track that is the same database via the `slug` parameter.
+In case the database URL is subject to change, the `slug` parameter can use to identify the same database across runs.

 ```yaml
         uses: ariga/atlas-action/monitor/schema@v1